nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Doctor request today's appointments
+1. Doctor request appointments for a specific date
 2. WardWatch displays Appointments for the day
 3. Doctor request to delete a specific appointment tied to a patient
-4. WardWatch deletes Appointment
+4. WardWatch deletes specified appointment

    Use case ends.